 When planning to work or live abroad, whether temporarily or permanently, doctors face unique challenges when it comes to income protection (IP) insurance policies.
-These policies are designed to protect your income in the event of illness or injury, but moving abroad can significantly alter the terms and coverage.
-Below, we explore the key considerations for doctors to keep in mind when relocating internationally.
+We explore the key considerations for doctors to keep in mind when relocating internationally.

 1. Residency requirement for new policies